 - Our Bishop led the CISVA Catholic Education Leadership Days retreat in 2021, on the theme of “Truth and Reconciliation”

 - One of the CISDV principals volunteered to act as the Federation of Independent Schools Association in BC representative on the Professional Standard 9 Awareness Working Group.
 (Standard 9 is new and honours the TRC CTAs and UNDRIP).
-The working group, whose purpose is to promote and amplify the importance of Standard #9 and build capacity within BC K-12 educators to uphold it, has just released the first in a planned series of videos
+The working group, whose purpose is to promote and amplify the importance of Standard #9 and build capacity within BC K-12 educators to uphold it, released the first in a planned series of videos in late 2022

 - “Island Catholic Schools follow the BC Curriculum as determined by the Ministry of Education” (https://cisdv.bc.ca/).
 The BC K-12 curriculum “contains age appropriate content related to Indigenous peoples’ history, and includes the residential school era” (https://www2.gov.bc.ca/gov/content/education-training/k-12/administration/program-management/indigenous-education/actions-taken-on-reconciliation)